 The first step in the trial process is the selection of a jury.
 During this first stage of the trial the judge, your lawyer, and the attorney hired by the defense will question a group of potential jurors.
 Both attorneys are doing their best to choose jurors that can relate to their side of the story, and who they believe will be understanding of their side, their arguments.
 A good personal injury attorney with trial experience is skilled at choosing jurors who are more likely to side in your favor.

 The second stage of the trial is the opening statements.
 The opening statements period is the first opportunity you get to make a good first impression to the jury panel.
 And just like meeting someone for the first time, first impressions are important.
 The defense attorney also gets a chance to give their opening statement to the jury.
-The opening statements are just a preview from each side, during which they relay the highlights of their case.
+The opening statements are just a preview of each side, during which they relay the highlights of their case.
 They give the jurors an idea of what is to occur throughout the remainder of the trial – what the jury can expect to hear.
 If you are the injured party, your attorney will give a summary of why the defense is responsible for your damages, and why the jury needs to grant you compensation.

 After opening statements are made by both sides, the next step is the presentation of evidence.
 At this time, your personal injury attorney will go into detail on evidence that portrays the other party as negligent and/or responsible for your injuries.
 They may be directly or indirectly responsible.
 Injury attorneys identify and then use every detail that contributes to his or her arguments.
 Also during this stage of the trial, your attorney will call witnesses to testify, which furthers the argument that the defendant was fully or partially responsible.
 A cross-examination from the defense will follow, so the plaintiff’s witnesses are chosen carefully.
-Rest assured, defense attorneys will dissect every statement and do their best to trip up the witnesses during testimony, or discredit their story.
+Rest assured, defense attorneys will dissect every statement and do their best to trip up the witnesses during testimony or discredit their story.

 The closing argument is the fourth stage of the trial.
-Closing arguments are an opportunity for both parties to present their final words in a convincing manner, and summarize the evidence that was presented.
+Closing arguments are an opportunity for both parties to present their final words in a convincing manner and summarize the evidence that was presented.
 These final words are very important to tip the balance for many jury members who may not have made a decision up to that point.
 This is the final chance your injury lawyer has to confirm why the defendant is responsible for your injuries and convince the jury that compensation should be awarded.